DjangoGirls/tutorial/django_forms/README.md

 Let's see if it works.
 Go to the page `http://127.0.0.1:8000/post/new/`, add a `title` and `text`, save it... and voilà!
 The new blog post is added and we are redirected to `post_detail` page!

+You problably have noticed that we are not setting publish date at all.
+We will introduce a _publish button_ in __Django Girls Tutorial: Extensions__.

 That is awesome!

 ## Form validation